mbeveridge/Kurt_Bayesian-Statistics/README.md

 **Q1.** *It’s possible to get errors that don’t quite cancel out the way we want.
 In Fahrenheit, 98.6 degrees is the normal body temperature and 100.4 degrees is the typical threshold for a fever.
 Say a child feels warm and seems sick, but your repeated readings from the thermometer are all between 99.5 and 100.0 degrees: warm, but not quite a fever.
 You try the thermometer yourself and get several readings between 97.5 and 98.
 What could be wrong with the thermometer?*

-A1. **The thermometer scale may be inaccurate.
+A1. **The thermometer scale may be inaccurate ('biased').
 If 'MY' normal temperature is 98.6 and I'm well, but the thermometer reads 97.5 to 98, then I'd assume this (~0.9F) inaccuracy to be in the child's readings as well**

 **Q2.** *Given that you feel healthy and have traditionally had a very consistently normal temperature, how could you alter the measurements 100, 99.5, 99.6, and 100.2 to estimate if the child has a fever?*

 A2. **Average of child's readings is 99.825.
 Average of my readings is (without frequency info) 97.75.
-Assumed error is 98.6 minus 97.75 --> 0.85F.
+Assumed (sysyematic) error is 98.6 minus 97.75 --> 0.85F.
 So corrected average of child's readings is 99.825 + 0.85 --> 100.675 ...On average (and for 2 of the 4 readings), a fever is indicated**

 ---